 In my three-paper dissertation titled, The Impact of Campaigns and Elections on the Behavior of State Supreme Court Justices and Their Voters, I question how the nature of judicial elections supplements existing work on judicial behavior and voter behavior in the context of low-information elections.
 Building on research in judicial politics and state politics, I argue that judicial elections motivate justices to consider more than policy preferences and the law and challenge conventions of judicial legitimacy.

+I received my PhD in political science from the University of Wisconsin–Madison in 2023.
 I graduated from the University of California, Davis with a BA in political science and philosophy with a minor in statistics in 2014.
 Prior to graduate school, I worked as a technical project coordinator at a healthcare policy firm.